 Before committing to a specific location or even region, it’s important to thoroughly research the market you are hoping to enter.
 You must consider the affordability of real estate, population statistics, market saturation with competing optometrists, and cost of living, just name a few factors.
 It’s important to remember that each market is unique and always changing, so additional research on current and future trends in the area of focus are extremely important as well.
 One professional suggestion is to partner with a local marketing or research firm to best understand the local market and minimize the risks.

 Once a general location is established, start visiting areas of town and look for potential office buildings or professional plazas.
 During this step of the research, it’s important to liaise with local officials and be prepared for any required inspections, filings or permits.

-Another aspect of starting a business that is required across all sectors is your business registration.
+Another crucial aspect of starting a business that is required across all sectors is your business registration.
 No matter the size or type of business, one must register with local and national agencies to ensure compliance.
-When registering your business, there are many different types of businesses to consider pursuing, such as a Limited Liability Company, Sole Proprietorship, Partnership or S Corporation.
-Each type of business has its advantages and disadvantages depending on the ownership structure and goals of the company.
+When registering your business, there are many different types of businesses to consider pursuing, such as a Limited Liability Company, Sole Proprietorship, Partnership or Sub S Corporation.
+Each type of business has it’s advantages and disadvantages depending on the ownership structure and goals of the company.
 In addition to filing as a new company, you must also register and comply with the following:

 - Internal Revenue Service

 With this long list of agencies, we highly suggest consulting with a lawyer to ensure compliance and minimize the risks.

 At this stage, you will also need to select a name for your optometry practice.
 Just as a person’s name is a defining aspect of their personality and identity, a business’ name is a defining aspect of it’s brand.